kubernetes/enhancements/keps/sig-storage/1412-immutable-secrets-and-configmaps/README.md

 Check these off as they are completed for the Release Team to track.
 These checklist items _must_ be updated for the enhancement to be released.

-- [ ] kubernetes/enhancements issue in release milestone, which links to KEP (this should be a link to the KEP location in kubernetes/enhancements, not the initial KEP PR)
+- [x] (R) Enhancement issue in release milestone, which links to KEP dir in [kubernetes/enhancements] (not the initial KEP PR)
-- [ ] KEP approvers have set the KEP status to `implementable`
+- [x] (R) KEP approvers have approved the KEP status as `implementable`
-- [ ] Design details are appropriately documented
+- [x] (R) Design details are appropriately documented
-- [ ] Test plan is in place, giving consideration to SIG Architecture and SIG Testing input
+- [x] (R) Test plan is in place, giving consideration to SIG Architecture and SIG Testing input
-- [ ] Graduation criteria is in place
+- [x] (R) Graduation criteria is in place
+- [x] (R) Production readiness review completed
+- [x] Production readiness review approved
-- [ ] "Implementation History" section is up-to-date for milestone
+- [x] "Implementation History" section is up-to-date for milestone
 - [ ] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
-- [ ] Supporting documentation e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes
+- [x] Supporting documentation—e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes

 **Note:** Any PRs to move a KEP to `implementable` or significant changes once it is marked `implementable` should be approved by each of the KEP approvers.
 If any of those approvers is no longer appropriate than changes to that list should be approved by the remaining approvers and/or the owning SIG (or SIG-arch for cross cutting KEPs).